BlakeUSD/blockonomics-payment/README.md

 # E-commerce movies
-This is a responsive and functional e-commerce movies app created with ReactJS and ExpressJS that showcases the Blockonomics API.
+This is a responsive and functional e-commerce movies demo created with ReactJS and ExpressJS that showcases the Blockonomics Checkout API.
 Highlights:

 - Integrated Blockonomics API and Bitcoin checkout functionality.
 - Included the ability to add and remove movies from the cart.